Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 Bridge networking allows the VM to access the local network and Internet through one of the network adapters installed on the Host.
 The VM Guest will be treated as an independent computer on the network instead of sharing the same network connection as the Host.

 There are 2 physical ports on the Mac Pro.
-The first port (Ethernet 1) is used for the Host, machv2, and the second (Ethernet 2) will be used for the Guest, celaya2.
+The first port, Ethernet 1, is used for the Host and the second port, Ethernet 2, will be used for bridge networking the Guest VM.
 Configuration can be done from the GUI in the running VM or from a terminal in the Host.

 -- Option 1: From the VM Guest